EarthScope/strain-processing-notebooks/README.md

 If you are unfamiliar with Jupyter, we suggest taking a look through the Jupyter tutorials linked under the ```help > Jupyter Reference``` menu in Jupyter Lab.

 Finally, test that the environment is working properly by running through the ```environment-test.ipynb``` notebook in the ```notebooks``` directory.

-Some example notebooks are stored for reference in the container image under examples.

 If you want to modify notebooks and build your own, work in the notebooks directory so that your changes will be saved after the container stops.